-SKPOL4 - Tourism and Use of Former Mineral Extraction Sites
+SKPOL3 - Tourism and Use of Former Mineral Extraction Sites

-Development proposals for small-scale, low-intensity, tourism, recreational and business activities on former gravel extraction sites will be supported if:
+Development proposals for small-scale, low-intensity, tourism, recreational and business activities on former gravel extraction sites will be supported subject to the following criteria:

-- the development does not have a detrimental effect on any residential dwellings; - it is appropriate for an open countryside setting and it does not result in visual harm to the environment and/or the permanent settlements; - there is good access to the site from main public highways and sufficient provision is made for on-site parking; - there is no significant creation of noise and traffic nuisance; - biodiversity is protected and enhanced AND - public accessibility to the site is enhanced and provision is made for additional public rights of way and/or cycleways, particularly where there is the opportunity to connect existing routes and/or settlements.
+- the development does not have a detrimental effect on any residential dwellings; - it is appropriate for an open countryside setting and it does not result in visual harm to the environment and/or the permanent settlements; - there is good access to the site from main public highways and sufficient provision is made for on-site parking; - there is no significant creation of noise and traffic nuisance; - biodiversity is protected and enhanced; - public accessibility to the site is enhanced and provision is made for additional public rights of way and/or cycleways, particularly where there is the opportunity to connect existing routes and/or settlements AND - it takes account of the implementation of measures put in place as part of the approved restoration and aftercare works associated with the former minerals extraction of the site concerned

 - 8.3.1.1 Somerford Keynes' position at the southern end of the Cotswolds, within the Cotswold Water Park, adjacent to a number of SSSIs and on the Thames Path long distance trail means that tourism plays an important role in the local economy.
 Small businesses within the Parish include water sports, outdoor recreational facilities, camping sites, bed and breakfast accommodation, holiday cottages and other activities associated with the lakes. - 8.3.1.2 Therefore, in supporting the further development of tourist facilities, they should be neither out of keeping with their surroundings nor cause this essential quality to be damaged.
 Rather, they should complement and enhance the key features that attract tourists and support sustainable tourism that brings income and employment opportunities into the area. - 8.3.1.3 A significant number of former mineral sites are in the eastern and southern parts of the Parish.
 The Cotswold Water Park is identified as an area that should support and promote tourism in CDC's Local Plan 2011-2031 Upper Thames policy SP5.
 Whilst residents do not necessarily disagree with CDC's aims, the Parish Plan showed widespread support for the lakes to remain unspoilt.
 82% of permanent households valued walks and footpaths, whilst 67% valued the country parks.
 Therefore, it is essential that any proposed development for former minerals sites ensures that the sites retain an unspoilt and tranquil nature and do not adversely impact visually or create a nuisance to the permanent settlements; and that public access is increased across the sites.
-Of particular interest to the local community, is the creation of footpaths or cycleways that link villages or places of interests together either directly or by connecting to existing routes (refer to section 9.3.2).
+Of particular interest to the local community, is the creation of footpaths or cycleways that link villages or places of interests together either directly or by connecting to existing routes (see Map 4, page 37).